The Best Eco Friendly Toothbrush:

 The price for one toothbrush is $5, which hovers around the standard price so far.
 But there is a subscription option that lets you save 8%.
 Some growensemblers who have tried A Good Toothbrush said the bristles didn’t last very long, about two months before they needed a new one, so a subscription is probably your best option.

-If you want to get to know the inspiring people behind the A Good Company, check out our podcast episode with Founder and CEO, Anders Ankarlid!
+If you want to get to know the inspiring people behind A Good Company, check out our podcast episode on mindless consumption with Founder and CEO, Anders Ankarlid!

 - Price: $5 (or $4.60 with subscription discount)